 Building a website involves the integration of many different technologies.
-Website creation is made a lot easier with cloud-based solutions that provide everything in a ready-made format, but you'll still need to decide:
+Website creation is made a lot easier with website builder cloud-based solutions that provide everything in a ready-made format, but you'll still need to decide:

 Who is going to write the content and maintain it?

-Where are images/photography being supplied from
+Where are graphic design and images/photography being supplied from

 Who is going to provide ongoing support?